Battle of New Orleans: "Beauty and Booty" controversy

 Arthur's 1915 publication, quoting from Parton's 1861 biography of Jackson, itself quoting extensively from Vincent Nolte's book published in 1854, has referred to a Creole planter reportedly visited a British military camp a few days prior to the battle, being welcomed in after claiming that he was supportive of a possible British takeover of the region.
-While dining at dinner with a group of British officers, the planter claimed he heard one officer offer the toast of "Beauty and Booty".
+(Note: Nolte has another of his confused accounts of an actual event...
+It is a badly garbled echo of De La Ronde's actual December 23 flight to bring Jackson word of the British appearance at Villeré's [Plantation]) While dining at dinner with a group of British officers, the planter claimed he heard one officer offer the toast of "Beauty and Booty".
 After gathering information on Pakenham's battle plans, the planter left the camp the next day and reported the information he had gathered to Jackson; the rumor that the British were offering toasts to "Beauty and Booty" soon spread throughout New Orleans, in particular among the upper-class women of the city.
 Nolte's book reveals the 'planter' to be no other than Denis de la Ronde, the colonel commanding the Third Regiment of the Louisiana Militia.

 In the years since the Treaty of Ghent, not only did Jackson's reputation benefit from his major victory against the British, but also from vilifying the British as an amoral foe, against whom a second war of independence had been fought.
 As a national hero, it facilitated his subsequent career in politics, and tenure as President of the United States.